Henry and Cecelia Magaziner Magaziners of Humenne Updated 1/2/2012

 Helen Myrtle Frank Rosen

 Helen married Sanford Edward Rosen on June 3, 1917 in Franklin County, Ohio.
-Sanford was born on July 15, 1893 in Russia.
-He came to the United States in 1907 and was naturalized in 1918.
-He was a physician.
+Sanford was born on July 15, 1893 in Brest Litovsk, Belarus.
+He came to the United States in 1906 and was naturalized in Ohio on March 31, 1919.
+He worked as a physician.
 They lived in Cleveland, Ohio.
 They had two sons, one of whom died in early childhood.

-Sanford died on December 7, 1970 in Ohio and was buried at Mayfield Cemetery.
+Sanford died on December 7, 1970 in Ohio and was buried at Mayfield Cemetery in Cleveland.
 After his death, Helen moved to San Mateo, California.
-She died in San Mateo, California on December 21, 1980.
+She died in San Mateo, California on December 21, 1980 and was buried with Sanford at Mayfield.

 1. Sanford Edward Rosen, Jr. (b: 13 MAY 1920; d: 26 AUG 2006)